SMS vs. Email Marketing: Which Is More Effective?

 - Sending customised and personalised content to customers based on their interests.

-- Emails have higher message lengths than SMS; thus, more words can fit and have a higher possibility of making people engage with the brand.
+- Emails have longer message lengths than SMS; thus, more words can fit and are more likely to engage people with the brand.

-- Usually, it has a higher lifespan because people can easily save emails and easily find them when they need to use them through vast email functionality.
+- It usually has a longer lifespan because people can easily save emails and find them when they need to use them through the vast email functionality.

 Email Marketing Drawbacks

-- One of the major drawbacks it holds is that Email finds it difficult to stand out cause a lot of emails or spam customers may get.
+- One of its significant drawbacks is that Email finds it challenging to stand out cause a lot of emails or spam customers may get.

 - Higher chances of emails getting ignored by the target audience.

-- It takes time to create a high-quality Email marketing campaign with eye-catching content for product and service promotions or brand.
+- Creating a high-quality Email marketing campaign with eye-catching content for product and service promotions or a brand takes time.

 - Two-way communication is lacking here because most of the time, the automation for emails is made with one-way communication capability, and only through links can a user contact or interact, which may not be ideal most of the time.